-Families are invited to the 17th annual festival with over 70 spectacular booths of recreation, crafts and learning.
-Our motto this year is #OurPlanetOurChildren #NuestroPlanetaNuestrosHijos as Earth Day is all about protecting our environment for the future and Day of the Child is a Latin American tradition honoring youth.
+Families are invited to the 18th annual festival with over 70 spectacular booths of FREE recreation, crafts and learning.
+Our motto this year is "Connecting Community through Conservation,""Conectando la comunidad a través de la conservación," as Earth Day is all about protecting our environment for the future and Day of the Child is a Latin American tradition honoring youth.
 The festival is FREE aside from food booths.
-Special highlights this year include an interactive rhythm circle with Survivor’s Healing Center at 3 pm, the gigantic mobile trash museum, local cheer and dance teams, jump houses, a climbing wall and over 70 booths of free games and crafts.
+Special highlights this year include an interactive rhythm circle with Survivor’s Healing Center at 3 pm, the First Five mobile express, electric cars, local cheer, and dance teams, jump houses, a climbing wall and over 70 booths of free games and crafts.
 At least a third of the activities are developed and guided by our local middle and high school students.
 They are the mentors for the children and gain life and career skills as they share.

 Sponsors want to make a difference for Watsonville and make it possible for more community organizations to participate, provide recreation activities, and offer special incentives like reusable bags.
 Monterey Bay Community Power is our lead “Global Sustainer” sponsor that provides green power to all of us.
 Driscoll’s is giving back to Watsonville as the "Watsonville Planeteer" festival sponsor.
 The Survivor’s Healing Center has partnered with the festival for several years as the super “Wetlands Superhero” sponsor and First Five of Santa Cruz County, Bay Federal Credit Union and Pajaro Valley Printing are our amazing "Clean Community" level of supporters.
 Of course, 9 Departments with the City of Watsonville join in with Public Works and Parks and Community Services taking lead as the organizing sponsors.
 No vending is allowed aside from 3 pre-approved food vendors in order to reduce junk that ends up in the landfill and to create equity.